jenniferpham/Tech-Interview-Cheat-Sheet/README.md

   - focus on data model (Ex: how to store tweets or users or follows in db)
   - I would use web framework taht can easily render list of tweets and easily show on mobile-friendly device
   - Ex: React Native for all 3 (web, android, ios)
-  - Database sql vs no sql
+  - **SQL Databases (Relational Database)(RDBMS) vs NoSQL Databases (Non-relational database)**
+    - SQL databases are table based databases whereas NoSQL databases can be document based, key-value pairs, graph databases.
+    - SQL databases are vertically scalable while NoSQL databases are horizontally scalable.
+    - SQL databases have a predefined schema whereas NoSQL databases use dynamic schema for unstructured data.
     - **SQL** SQL databases are valuable in handling structured data, or data that has relationships between its variables and entities.
 Because SQL works with such a strictly predefined schema, it requires organizing and structuring data before starting with the SQL database.
+      - Relational databases like MySQL Database, Oracle, Ms SQL Server, Sybase, etc. use SQL
+      - should be used when data validity is super important
-      -  SQL database has a high level of reliability (ACID):
+      - SQL database has a high level of reliability - **ACID Compliance**:
+        - **ACID (atomicity, consistency, isolation, durability)** is a set of properties of database transactions intended to guarantee data validity despite errors, power failures, and other mishaps.
+        - For example, a transfer of funds from one bank account to another, even involving multiple changes such as debiting one account and crediting another, is a single transaction.
-        - Atomicity: All transactions must succeed or fail completely and cannot be left partially complete, even in the case of system failure.
+        - **Atomicity**: All transactions must succeed or fail completely and cannot be left partially complete, even in the case of system failure.
+If 1 part fails, it will roll back to previou state.
-        - Consistency: The database must follow rules that validate and prevent corruption at every step.
+        - **Consistency**: The database must follow rules that validate and prevent corruption at every step.
-        - Isolation: Concurrent transactions cannot affect each other.
+        - **Isolation**: Concurrent transactions cannot affect each other.
-        - Durability: Transactions are final, and even system failure cannot “roll back” a complete transaction.
+        - **Durability**: Transactions are final, and even system failure cannot “roll back” a complete transaction.
     - **NoSQL** is a non-relational database, meaning it allows different structures than a SQL database (not rows and columns) and more flexibility to use a format that best fits the data.
+      - does not require a fixed schema, avoids joins, and is easy to scale
+      - use when it’s more important to have fast data than correct data and you need to scale based on changing requirements
       -  different data structures within a database.
 Because they allow a dynamic schema for unstructured data, there’s less need to pre-plan and pre-organize data, and it’s easier to make modifications.
 NoSQL databases allow you to add new attributes and fields, as well as use varied syntax across databases.
       - NoSQL databases scale better horizontally, which means one can add additional servers or nodes as needed to increase load.
       - CAP theorm